 It is extremely important to seal your house and double-check the ducts for air leakage before installing a whole house humidifier.

 Why Is My Whole House Humidifier Not Working?

-The other type of problems that you might encounter when using a whole house humidifier include issues with the actual system.
+The other type of whole house humidifier problems that you might encounter include issues with the actual system itself.

 The Humidifier Isn’t Getting Any Water

 Of course, if the system isn’t getting any water, it won’t be able to humidify.

 Here are a few reasons that might be to blame in such a situation:

 The solenoid valve looks like a sprinkler valve.
 It’s an incredibly important element that is connected to the humidistat and to the furnace transformer.

 If there is something wrong with the solenoid valve, the commands coming from the humidistat won’t be ‘heard’ by the humidifier.

 Make sure that there is water coming from the gate valve (water should spurt out if you loosen the pipe on the supply side of the solenoid valve).